Crop milk: Production

+Feeding behavior

+Columbidae are altricial birds, and their young (squabs) must be fed crop milk, as they are unable to digest seeds or grains.
 Pigeon's milk begins to be produced a couple of days before the eggs are due to hatch.
-The parents may cease to eat at this point to be able to provide the squabs (baby pigeons and doves) with crop milk uncontaminated by seeds, which the very young squabs would be unable to digest.
-The baby squabs are fed on pure crop milk for the first week or so of life.
+The parents may cease to eat at this point to be able to provide the squabs with crop milk uncontaminated by seeds.
+The squabs are fed on pure crop milk for the first week or so of life.
 After this the parents begin to introduce a proportion of adult food, softened by spending time in the moist conditions of the adult crop, into the mix fed to the squabs, until by the end of the second week they are being fed entirely on softened adult food.
+This diet promotes their rapid growth, with their body weight doubling within the first two days after birth.

 Pigeons normally lay two eggs.
 If one egg fails to hatch, the surviving squab gets the advantage of a supply of crop milk sufficient for two squabs and grows at a significantly faster rate.
 Research suggests that a pair of breeding pigeons cannot produce enough crop milk to feed three squabs adequately, which explains why clutches are limited to two.